ChiyuCC/sequence-breaking-ff6/README.md

 ### Raiding Zozo

 -   Save (in slot #1) with Mog's party on the world map, near Zozo
--   Keep Kushu's party in Narshe: you need access to Narshe to reset the parties and trigger the airship glitch
+-   Keep Kushu's party in Narshe: you need access to Narshe to reset the parties and trigger the Airship Glitch
 -   Locke's party should also still be in Narshe
 -   Move to the right spot (see screenshot below) for a teleport to Mt.
 Zozo
     -   Save these coordinates in a different save file (slot #3)